celulaproject/celula/README.md

 If we meet conditions 1, 2 and 3 then we can build a service (the source cell) that will expose an API to create a virtual machine on a third party's IaaS account, attach a persistent disk to that VM encrypted with a random key, execute the startup script that will isolate the VM and then fetch the required code and start running the target service.
 From that moment on, the service will be completely isolated and running the desired code.

 The first server to expose the Celula API (source cell) becomes the root of trust (on top of the IaaS) since we have no way to ascertain that it is effectively running the Celula code and not keeping any concealed information or providing false claims.
 In this sense it acts as the root CA of public key infrastructure scheme.
-Anyone can start an instance of Celula and register it as a Generation zero server and therefore begin his own lineage of trust.
-However, in the [Setup section](https://github.com/celulaproject/celula#setup) we propose a ceremony that might help establishing trust with generation zero instances.
+Anyone can start an instance of Celula and register it as a generation zero server and therefore begin his own lineage of trust.
+In the [Setup section](https://github.com/celulaproject/celula#setup) we propose a ceremony that might help establishing trust with generation zero instances.

 It is relevant to note that it would be possible to establish a secure communication channel between Celula instances in order to share state variables that will enable completely cloning instances including code and generated keys if required.
 This way the Celula instances can easily scale and preserve their properties.